phansch/philhansch.net/content/notes/2025-08-09-hello-statichost-eu.md

 In 2012 I moved my website
 [from Wordpress to GitHub](@/posts/2012-07-26-HelloGitHub.md).
-And today, 13 years later I moved it to [Codeberg](https://codeberg.org/philhansch/philhansch.net) and [statichost.eu](https://statichost.eu).
+And today, 13 years later, I moved it to [Codeberg](https://codeberg.org/philhansch/philhansch.net) and [statichost.eu](https://statichost.eu).
 I had a git mirror up on Codeberg for a few months already, and today I moved over the hosting to statichost.eu as